Blog

 Here's what they look like:

-Day in the life mapping
+Day in the Life Mapping

 Cue “Every Breath You Take” because this journey map gives you a chronological visual representation of the customer’s journey in their day-to-day activities (with or without your company’s involvement).
 These maps can help identify unmet customer needs and give you fuel for new marketing campaigns.